Skip to content

 bind=127.0.0.1

-This is the privacy layer that makes running a node in Switzerland qualitatively different from using a public Electrum server or block explorer API.
+This is the privacy layer that separates running a node in Switzerland from using a public Electrum server or block explorer API.

 Step 6 Connect bitcoin-cli and Integrate Your Wallet